Understanding Roof Vents

 A properly insulated attic will have insulation across the floor/ceiling joists, but where the floor meets the roof joists (over top of the soffits) there will be no insulation.

 Contractors often use attic rafter vent/baffles installed between the roof joists to keep insulation from migrating into the area over the soffits and blocking airflow.
-These vent baffles are available at home and hardware stores for the DoItYourselfer installing insulation in their attic.
-And that's all you need to know.
+These vent baffles are available at home improvement and hardware stores for the DoItYourselfer installing insulation in their attic.